github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ## What are the benefits of push protection

-* **Proactive Security**—
-Push Protection acts as a front-line defense mechanism by scanning code for secrets at the time of the push.
+* **Proactive security**—Push protection acts as a frontline defense mechanism by scanning code for secrets at the time of the push.
 This proactive approach helps to catch potential issues before they are merged into your repository.

-* **Immediate Feedback**—
-Developers receive instant feedback if a potential secret is detected during a push attempt.
+* **Immediate feedback**—Developers receive instant feedback if a potential secret is detected during a push attempt.
 This immediate notification allows for quick remediation, reducing the likelihood of sensitive information being exposed.

-* **Reduced Risk of Data Leaks**—
-By blocking commits that contain sensitive information, Push Protection significantly reduces the risk of accidental data leaks.
+* **Reduced risk of data leaks**—By blocking commits that contain sensitive information, push protection significantly reduces the risk of accidental data leaks.
 This helps in safeguarding against unauthorized access to your infrastructure, services, and data.

-* **Efficient Secret Management**—
-Instead of retrospectively dealing with exposed secrets, developers can address issues at the source.
+* **Efficient secret management**—Instead of retrospectively dealing with exposed secrets, developers can address issues at the source.
 This makes secret management more efficient and less time-consuming.

 * **Integration with CI/CD Pipelines**—
 Push Protection can be integrated into your Continuous Integration/Continuous Deployment (CI/CD) pipelines, ensuring that every push is scanned for secrets before it gets deployed.
 This adds an extra layer of security to your DevOps practices.

-* **Customizable Rules**—
-Organizations can define custom patterns for detecting secrets unique to their environment.
-This customization ensures that Push Protection can effectively identify and block even non-standard secrets.
+{% ifversion secret-scanning-push-protection-custom-patterns %}* **Ability to detect custom patterns**—Organizations can define custom patterns for detecting secrets unique to their environment.
+This customization ensures that push Protection can effectively identify and block even non-standard secrets.{% endif %}

-* **Delegated Bypass for Flexibility**—
-For cases where false positives occur or when certain patterns are necessary, the Delegated Bypass feature allows designated users to approve specific pushes.
-This provides flexibility without compromising overall security.
+{% ifversion push-protection-delegated-bypass %}* **Delegated bypass for flexibility**—For cases where false positives occur or when certain patterns are necessary, the delegated bypass feature allows designated users to approve specific pushes.
+This provides flexibility without compromising overall security.{% endif %}

-* **Audit and Monitoring**—
-Push Protection maintains logs of all blocked attempts and bypass approvals.
+* **Audit and monitoring**—Push protection maintains logs of all blocked attempts and bypass approvals.
 These logs can be audited to ensure compliance and to review any potential security incidents, thereby providing transparency and accountability.

-* **Collaboration and Education**—
-By frequently reminding developers of secure coding practices, Push Protection helps foster a culture of security within development teams.
+* **Collaboration and education**—By frequently reminding developers of secure coding practices, push protection helps foster a culture of security within development teams.
 It serves as a constant reminder that security is everyone's responsibility.

 ## Configuring push protection